sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 # Centrality Measures

 Centrality measure are metrics to understand, quantify and rank importance of nodes of a graph.
-A graph like Lighting network.
+Lightning network is a graph.

-This is an attemt to define centrality metrics in an intuitive way that would make sense to even your grand mom.
-Second, I'll also add some thoughts on relevance of the metric in context of Lightning network.
+This is an attemt to define centrality metrics in an intuitive way that would work for even your golden retriever, if you try.
+I'll also add some thoughts on relevance of the metric in context of Lightning network.

 ## Intuitive definition